The Spin-dependent Scattering of Boosted Dark Matter: Benchmark Model: Cosmic-Ray Boosted Dark Matter

 The numerical results of our calculation are shown in the Fig.~\ref{SD}, from which we may conclude the following. \begin{itemize} \item The upper limits for the two instances considered are the same in the $m_{\chi}\gsim 0.1\rm GeV$ regime because the BDM structure factor recovers the WIMP structure factor when the DM mass is heavier than $1\rm GeV$.
 We can see that the exclusion regions are distinct below $0.1\rm GeV$, where the BDM limits become much weaker due to the suppression factor added in Eq.~\eqref{eq:sacrdm}.
-Notably, BDM limits can be as much as six orders of magnitude weaker for light DM. \item It's worth noting that the detection of the recoil energy $E_{\rm r}$ necessitates a very tiny $u$, yet the transfer momentum $q$ is sufficient.
+Notably, BDM limits can be as much as six orders of magnitude weaker than the results of WIMP structure factor below the MeV mass region.
+One can analytically derive from Eq.~\eqref{eq:s0a} that this much weaker limits mainly come from the large angle scattering of the CRDM, as shown in the above section.
+The detailed calculations of structure factors can be found in the supplemental material. \item It's worth noting that the detection of the recoil energy $E_{\rm r}$ necessitates a very tiny $u$, yet the transfer momentum $q$ is sufficient.
 The maximum $E_{\rm r}$ (40 KeV), for example, indicates that $q$ is at about $100$ MeV.
 These results reveal that the new spatial contribution to the structure factor is critical in the evaluation of the spin-dependent scattering between DM and nuclei. \item Another point to note is that the exclusion regions are similar whether or not there is a light mediator between DM and the target nuclei.
 This can be seen in the WIMP structure factor, although the boost effects on the other hand somewhat cancel it out.
 The contact interaction leads to a constant cross section, and the exclusion region is horizontal (as shown in the results of Borexino~\cite{Bringmann:2018cvk}).
 Our results indicate two distinct regions of momentum dependence: the shape of the lower limits is comparable to those from the WIMP structure factor but with an overall difference of two orders of magnitude when $m_\chi \gsim 40\rm MeV$; below 40 MeV, the exclusion region is modified to a considerably larger value canceling the momentum dependence.